 Our principal exchange rate risk involves changes in the value of the Mexican peso relative to the U.S. dollar.
 Historically, a significant portion of the revenues generated by our airports (principally derived from passenger charges for international passengers) has been denominated in or linked to the U.S. dollar, although such revenues are largely collected in Mexican pesos based on the average exchange rate for the prior month.
-In 2020, 2021 and 2022, 14.8%, 21.1% and 27.2%, respectively, of our consolidated revenues were derived from passenger charges for international passengers.
+In 2021, 2022 and 2023, 21.1%, 27.2% and 27.8%, respectively, of our consolidated revenues were derived from passenger charges for international passengers.
 In addition, a substantial portion of our contracts with providers of commercial services are denominated in U.S. dollars.
-In 2020, 2021 and 2022, 25.4%, 30.6% and 31.0%, respectively, of our consolidated revenues were derived from contracts from commercial service providers that are denominated in U.S. dollars.
+In 2021, 2022 and 2023, 30.6%, 31.0% and 33.2%, respectively, of our consolidated revenues were derived from contracts from commercial service providers that are denominated in U.S. dollars.
 Substantially all of our other revenues are denominated in Mexican pesos.
 Substantially all of our consolidated costs and expenses are denominated in Mexican pesos (other than the salaries of our executive officers and the technical assistance fee, to the extent paid based on the fixed minimum annual payment).
-Based on a 5.0% depreciation of the Mexican peso compared to the U.S. dollar as of December 31, 2022, we estimate that our revenues for the year ended December 31, 2022 would have increased by Ps.254.6 million.
+Based on a 5.0% depreciation of the Mexican peso compared to the U.S. dollar as of December 31, 2023, we estimate that our revenues for the year ended December 31, 2023 would have increased by Ps.
+359.9 million.

-As of December 31, 2020, 2021 and 2022, 44.7%, 50.3% and 68.56%, respectively, of our cash and cash equivalents were denominated in dollars.
-Based on a 5.0% depreciation of the Mexican peso compared to the U.S. dollar as of December 31, 2022, we estimate that the value of our cash and cash equivalents as of December 31, 2022 would have increased by Ps.451.64 million.
+As of December 31, 2021, 2022 and 2023, 50.3%, 68.6% and 55.0%, respectively, of our cash, cash equivalents and investments in financial instruments were denominated in dollars.
+Based on a 5.0% depreciation of the Mexican peso compared to the U.S. dollar as of December 31, 2023, we estimate that the value of our cash and cash equivalents and investments in financial instruments as of December 31, 2023 would have increased by Ps.
+476.3 million.

-As of December 31, 2022, 91.6% of our foreign currency indebtedness was denominated in U.S. dollars and 8.4% was denominated in Colombian pesos.
+As of December 31, 2023, 90.2% of our foreign currency indebtedness was denominated in U.S. dollars and 9.8% was denominated in Colombian pesos.
 A decrease in the value of the Mexican peso relative to the dollar will increase the cost in pesos of servicing our U.S. dollar denominated indebtedness.
-Based on a 5.0% depreciation of the Mexican peso compared to the U.S. dollar as of December 31, 2022, we estimate that our long term debt as of December 31, 2022 would have increased by Ps.513.46 million.
+Based on a 5.0% depreciation of the Mexican peso compared to the U.S. dollar as of December 31, 2023, we estimate that our long term debt as of December 31, 2023 would have increased by Ps.
+437.4 million.

-As of December 31, 2020, 2021 and 2022, we did not have any outstanding forward foreign exchange contracts.
+As of December 31, 2021, 2022 and 2023, we did not have any outstanding forward foreign exchange contracts.